ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 Congrats! 🧞 - You made it- We hope you enjoy ProvisionGenie!

-### Post Deployment clean-up
+### Post Deployment cleanup

-Now make sure that you exclude [copied values](../Deployment/CopiedValues.md) from any future commits to this repository- we don't want you to accidentally leak secrets.
+Make sure that you exclude [copied values](../Deployment/CopiedValues.md) from any future commits to this repository- we don't want you to accidentally leak secrets.

-If you wish, you can now delete storage account in the `provisiongenie-deploy` resource group or even this entire resource group- In case you want/need to redeploy, you would need to recreate it to successfully run the deploy script.
+If you wish, you can now delete storage account in the `provisiongenie-deploy` resource group or even the entire resource group.
+In case you want/need to redeploy, you would need to recreate it again to successfully run the deploy script.